Micka-DAOUD/MarvelUniverse/README.md

 ## Gallery

 ![The home screen of the app](readme_assets/home_screen.png)

+_The home screen of the app._

 ![It is possible to filter by name](readme_assets/filtered_search.png)

+_You can filter characters using the search bar._

 ![You can see the description (if available) of all given characters](readme_assets/character_details.png)

+_By clicking on a character's card, you can see their description (if available)._

 ## Contributing